-We are not mistaken if we say that Christmas have become one of the most festive seasons of the year, especially at Western cultures.
-Beyond its Catholic origins, there are many traditions associated to Christmas.
-Some of them stem from deep rooted cultural manifestations, while others arise from modern lifestyles.
+Christmas has become one of the most festive seasons of the year, especially in Western cultures.
+Beyond origins, there are many traditions associated with Christmas.
+Some of them are cultural, while others arise from modern lifestyles.

 Four Reasons to Enjoy Nuts and Christmas:

 1- It goes without saying that the following weeks will be packed with well-dressed gastronomic meetings, either with friends, colleagues or family.
 Nuts are a healthy snack due to their unsaturated fats, antioxidant capacity and nutritional composition, for instance, fiber and magnesium, among others.

 A recent study published in the Journal BMC Medicine observed that compared to those that rarely consume nuts, people who eat at least 20 g of nuts per day may have a lower risk of cardiovascular disease, cancer and other diseases such as diabetes.

 2- Inspiring flavors and adding layers of texture result in a pivotal goal pursued by each and every chef, either professional or amateur, willing to touch his/her dinner guest’s feelings.

 Paired with salmon or chicken, or even seasoning a salad, nuts and dried fruits are able to take our dishes to an upper level thanks to creativity and mixture of flavors.